Radis7Noir/pokemon-bw-ap-tracker/README.md

 * Evolution Logic Display
 * Pokésearch

-## Locations Without Logic
+## Seen Species Logic
-The following locations will show in logic as soon as you can physically access them.
-Use Universal Tracker if you need to see when they really are in logic.
+The following locations will turn blue as soon as you can physically access them.
+They will turn green once you have seen enough species to complete them.
+The tracker cannot know exactly when there are enough species in the world to be seen.
+Use Universal Tracker to find out if the locations are currently accessible.

 ```
     - "Castelia City - Item from scientist in building in northern street"